AckerApple/ack-webpack/README.md

 - **production** - output files will be compressed with NO source-maps
 - **minify** - output files will be compressed
 - **watch** - browser is opened and files are watched to cause refresh

+- Webpack Defaults
+Know your defaults.
+The following is automatically happening, some of which can be overridden fairly easily.

+- bail=true - Webpack will not build if a compling error occurs
+- [json-loader](https://www.npmjs.com/package/json-loader) is included to read JSON files
+- [babel-loader](https://www.npmjs.com/package/babel-loader) is included to support ECMA6
+- [pug-loader](https://www.npmjs.com/package/pug-loader) is included for advanced Javascript templating